engrBassel/technical-documentation/README.md

-# technical-documentation
+# Technical Documentation
-This repo contains the third project of responsive web design certification of freecodecamp.org using HTML and CSS
+- This repo contains the third project of responsive web design certification of freecodecamp.org
+- Using HTML and CSS